dralquinta/cost_report/README.md

         },
 ```

+It will also generate a file called `output.csv` which can be later worked in Excel.

 You can play with the request body to add more details on the results.
 More details on how to use the API in the [following link](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costanalysisoverview.htm#cost_analysis_using_the_api)

+Value that corresponds to cost is determined by entry `computedAmount`